leorrose/B7Fun/README.md

 # B7Fun
-A sport and fun activities social network for beersheba city. part of opendata project.
+A sport and fun activities social network for beersheba city.
+The Pupose of this Project
+part of opendata project.

 <hr/>
 <br/>